politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

 having any say over them, at least until the backstop is over.
-The attached (non-binding) political declaration indicates a desire for any future agreement negotiated by the Tories to do much the same around issues of state aid and competition.As such, not only Remainers object to the current settlement, but most Leavers too.
+The attached (non-binding) political declaration indicates a desire for any future agreement negotiated by the Tories to do much the same around issues of state aid and competition.
+As such, not only Remainers object to the current settlement, but most left-Leavers too.
 However, Chris Bickerton (a left-Leaver and European scholar who wrote
 _[The European Union: A Citizen's Guide](https://www.penguin.co.uk/books/293/293941/the-european-union--a-citizen-s-guide/9780141983097.html)_)